 • have achieved sufficient bone maturation (usually aged 11 years or older).

-• be of normal weight.
-Over or underweight students are at greater risk of injury and therefore should not engage in pointe work.
+• be neither over nor underweight; students who are carrying too much weight on their bodies or do not have enough muscle mass/tone are at greater risk of injury and therefore should not engage in pointe work.

 • have had sufficient preparatory training in classical ballet technique (usually at least 2 years of ballet training several days each week) before commencing pointe work.

 • be training consistently a minimum 4.5 hours per week with ballet technique classes on at least 3 days week.To train en pointe, the dancer must have:

 • adequate height of the heel from the floor when rising to half or demi-pointe (to the balls of the feet).

 The student must be working en demi-pointe with her heels as high as possible from the ground to prepare her muscles to have the strength for pointe work.